 So, Should I Eat Farm-Raised Salmon or Not?

 Fish is one of the most economical proteins to raise, requiring about a one-to-one ratio of feed-to-meat production--chickens require almost twice that, and cows require about eight times as much feed to produce a pound of meat.
 The world population is expected to have a billion more people by 2030, and the ocean’s fish supply is becoming too low to continue to catch wild fish safely.
-For these reasons, fish farming is probably not going anywhere soon.
-While farmed salmon doesn’t have quite the stunning nutritional profile of wild salmon, it is still very nutritious and delicious.
+For these reasons, fish farming is probably not going away anytime soon, nor should it.
+While farmed salmon doesn’t have quite the stunning nutritional profile of wild salmon, it is still very nutritious--and delicious.
 And with the standards of fish farming getting stricter, farmed fish seems to be a good choice that is only going to get better.

 Bonus: Hungry for Salmon?
 Check Out These Recipe Links!